Nuvolect/DeepDive-Android/docs/README.md

 # We Use Analytics
 The purpose is for engineering and user experience.
-Analytics provide anonymous eyes into use of the application that can help with unserstanding user intent and how to improve the application.
+Analytics provide anonymous eyes into use of the application that can help with understanding user intent and how to improve the application.

 ## Licensing
 * This version is free via GPLv3, enjoy!
 Please provide feedback.